-- Ongoing contributions these are recognised in the income statement as incurred.
-Any unpaid amounts at year end are recognised as liabilities on - Obligations of €94.7 million to the Scheme are also included on the balance sheet, made up of: - Past service contributions the on-going rate of contribution by ESB includes a contribution towards past service accrued in 2010.
+- · Ongoing contributions these are recognised in the income statement as incurred.
+Any unpaid amounts at year end are recognised as liabilities on the balance sheet. - Obligations of €94.7 million to the Scheme are also included on the balance sheet, made up of: - Past service contributions - the on-going rate of contribution by ESB includes a contribution towards past service accrued in 2010.
 The present value of future contributions in respect of that past service are recognised on the balance sheet.
-Amounts yet to be paid are subject to an annual financing charge and this is expensed in the income statement. - Past Voluntary Severance (VS) Programmes in 2010 ESB recognised a future fixed commitment in respect of staff who had left the Company under previous VS programmes.
+Amounts yet to be paid are subject to an annual financing charge and this is expensed in the income statement. - under previous VS programmes.
 ESB will make pension contributions in respect of those staff and the fair value of those future contributions are also recognised on the balance sheet.
-Amounts yet to be paid are subject to an annual financing charge and this is expensed in the income
+Amounts yet to be paid are subject to an annual financing charge and this is expensed in the income statement.